ethan-hann/SurveyManager/docs/source/user_interface.rst

 The ribbon is similar to Office-style applications and functions in much the same way.
 It can be collapsed by double-clicking a tab's name or by using the small arrow to the far right of the ribbon.
 The commands on the ribbon are laid out as logically as possible.
 The main tab, **Survey**, contains commands useful for creating and manipulating existing survey jobs as well as some application specific commands such as a link to this Help and the Activation dialog.
-See **INSERT LINK TO SURVEY TAB REFERENCE HERE**

 .. image:: images/survey_tab.png
   :width: 600
   :alt: Survey ribbon tab

 The next tab, **Objects**, contains commands for creating, editing, and viewing the different objects that can be created to associate with a survey job.
-See **INSERT LINK TO OBJECTS TAB REFERENCE HERE**

 .. image:: images/objects_tab.png
   :width: 400
   :alt: Objects ribbon tab

 The last tab, **Database**, contains commands for defining the database connection and interacting at a lower level with the database.
-See **INSERT LINK TO DATABASE TAB REFERENCE HERE**

 .. image:: images/database_tab.png
   :width: 200
   :alt: Database ribbon tab

 The ribbon also has a **Menu** drop-down which contains commands to edit the settings, see the about dialog, and check for updates as well as exit the application.
 This drop-down also houses the most recently opened survey jobs so opening a currently worked on job is quick and easy.
-See **INSERT LINK TO MENU DROP-DOWN REFERENCE HERE**
+The date and time shown is when the job was last updated/saved not necessarily when it was opened last.

 .. image:: images/menu_drop_down.png
   :width: 600